 • Financial aid for the preorientation programs is available.

-• Students participating in Cultural Connections and the Orientation for International Students are housed temporarily in rooms on the Old Campus; they should not expect to have access to their term-time dormitory rooms until the programs end.
+• Students participating in Cultural Connections and the Orientation for International Students are housed temporarily in rooms on the Old Campus; they should not expect to have access to their term-time residence until the program ends.

 Cultural Connections (CC) introduces students to Yale’s campus and cultural resources.
 The program explores the diversity of student experiences on the Yale campus, with emphasis on the experiences of students of color and on issues related to racial identity.
 However, CC is open to any first year student regardless of race or ethnicity.
 Activities include discussions with faculty members who have expertise in the fields of ethnicity, nationality, and race; panels on academic expectations by faculty; introductions to financial, social, and academic resources; presentations on campus life by students; group visits to local points of interest such as the Yale College cultural centers and the Mohegan powwow; and a shopping trip for all your suite needs.
 For more information, visit the Cultural Connections Website or call 203 432-2906.